This documentation is for a prerelease version of O3DE. Click here to switch to the latest release, or select a version from the dropdown.

 The robot control

-Turtlebot 4 is controlled by libgazebo_ros2_control plugin, which is currently not supported by the Robot Importer.
+Turtlebot 4 is controlled by libgazebo_ros2_control plugin, which is not supported by the Robot Importer.
 Instead, you might manually add Skid Steering to the robot to make it drive.
+To do it, add three components to base_link:

 • Skid Steering Twist Control